AbdullahArmiyao/alx-system_engineering-devops/0x00-shell_basics/README.md

 101-clean_emacs removes ~ files from directory
-102-tree creates 3 directories at a go using the -p command 103-commas seperates listed files with comas using -map command school.mgc  used with the command file to detect School data files.
+102-tree creates 3 directories at a go using the -p command 103-commas seperates listed files with comas using -map command

+For this we did not uses any shebang but we compiled the code with file -C -m school.mgc  used with the command file to detect School data files.